 - Using a 301 redirect

-14. Use HREFLANG for international websites
+14. Use HREFLANG for International Websites

 Use the Hreflang attribute to inform search engines that sections of your website are intended for different countries & languages.
 It’s quite tough to set up, so you can refer to Google’s guidelines

-Best tips to use hreflang tag are:
+The best tips to use the hreflang tag are:

 - Placing a tag in any (use only 1) of these locations on-page markup, the HTTP header or the sitemap.

 - Each page should include a reference to itself and to all the pages that serve as alternates for it.

 15. Set to AMP Pages (Use Google AMP)